VikeLabs/maps/README.md

 # maps

 This is a [VikeLabs](https://www.vikelabs.ca/) project meant for navigating around UVic.
-It's structured as a multi-module gradle project with an api server and a web app (in `api` and `app` respectivly).
+It's structured as a multi-module gradle project with an api server and a web app (in `api` and `app` respectively).
 You can find out more about the details of those modules in their respective `README.md`'s.

 ## Running